MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

   The Edge Secured-core program enables Azure services such as the Azure Attestation service to make conditional decisions based on device posture, thus enabling the zero-trust model.
 Devices must include a hardware root of trust and provide secure boot and firmware protection.
 These attributes can be measured by the attestation service and used by downstream services to conditionally grant access to sensitive resources.

+## Ingestion and communication layer

+Data that's ingested into the IoT solution should be protected with the guidance in the [Azure Well-Architected Framework security pillar](../security/overview.md).
+Additionally, for IoT solutions it's critical to ensure that communication from the device to the cloud is secure and encrypted using the latest TLS standards.

+Protect data on devices.
+If data at rest is stored on devices, use standard encryption algorithms to encrypt the data.

+Make sure devices are protected physically.
+Turn off or disable any device features that aren't needed, such as physical USB or UART ports, or WiFi or Bluetooth connectivity.
+Use physical removal, covering, or blocking when necessary.

 ## Device management and modeling layer

 This architecture layer includes software components or modules running in the cloud that interface with devices and gateways for data collection and analysis, as well as for command and control.